 Housing, Food, and Other Living Allowances

-This includes only allowances paid as job compensation to members
+This category applies only to allowances paid as job compensation--

-should not be counted as income.
-In verifying this amount, you
+low-income housing should not be counted as income.
+In verifying

-should include cash payments and assess the cash value of the
+this amount, you should include cash payments and assess the cash

 Untaxed Portion of Pensions